As an Amazon Associate I earn from qualifying purchases.

 - High-quality balsamic vinegar (the good stuff)

 - Get a small frying pan screaming hot.
 Add about a tablespoon of grapeseed, safflower or rice bran oil (or other high smoke point oil).
 Heat this until it smokes, then take the pan off the heat and gently lay down the livers.
 As soon as they hit the hot oil, shake the pan a little so the livers do not stick.
 Set the pan back on the heat and sear the livers for 90 seconds.
-Turn the livers one at a time, and shake the pan as you do so they don’t stick.
-Cook for only 30 seconds and remove from the heat.
+Baste the livers with the hot oil for 30 seconds and remove from the heat.

 - To serve, sprinkle some fine salt on the liver; fleur de sel is a good choice.
 Drizzle a little high-quality balsamic vinegar over it and serve immediately.
 If you can’t get the good balsamic, boil some cheaper stuff down by half so it’s syrupy.